As deadlines slip, Biden agenda faces crucial assessment

 At the same time, key congressional negotiators are working behind the scenes on a bipartisan police overhaul in response to a nationwide reassessment of law enforcement practices sparked by Floyd’s death a year ago Tuesday in Minneapolis.
 Biden had hoped to have the legislation ready by the anniversary.

-In a rare joint statement Monday, negotiators Sen. Tim Scott, R-S.C., Sen. Cory Booker, D-N.J., and Rep. Karen Bass, D-Calif., said, "This anniversary serves as a painful reminder of why we must make meaningful change.
+In a rare joint statement Monday, negotiators Sen. Tim Scott, R-South Carolina, Sen. Cory Booker, D-New Jersey, and Rep. Karen Bass, D-California, said, “This anniversary serves as a painful reminder of why we must make meaningful change.
 While we are still working through our differences on key issues, we continue to make progress toward a compromise and remain optimistic about the prospects of achieving that goal.”

 But other priorities on gun violence, voting rights and immigration law face long odds with the narrowly split Congress and robust opposition from Republicans.
 Democrats hold only a slim majorities in the House and evenly divided Senate, and much of Biden’s agenda would require broader support to reach the 60 votes under the rules to advance past a Senate filibuster.